TopQuadrant/MauiServer/README.md

 **Download:** Maui Server is distributed as a war file (`mauiserver-X.Y.Z.war`).
 It can be downloaded [here](https://github.com/TopQuadrant/MauiServer/releases).
 The very latest pre-release version can also be built from the source repository, see below.

-**Installation:** To install and run it, deploy the war file into the servlet container (usually by copying it into the container's `webapps` directory).
+**Installation:** To install and run it, deploy the war file into the servlet container (usually by copying it into the container's `webapps` directory, maybe after renaming it).

 ## Configuring the data directory